Fibre

 Dried fruits including dates and prunes

-Legumes including kidney beans, navy beans (ie baked beans), and pinto beans (often used in Mexican refried beans)
+Legumes including black beans, kidney beans, lentils, Chickpeas, navy beans (ie baked beans), and pinto beans (often used in Mexican refried beans)

 Cooked then cooled starches - potatoes, rice and pasta (hello summer salads!)